 Reheat turbines are also used almost exclusively in thermal power plants.
 All turbines, that have high-pressure turbine and low-pressure turbines use a steam reheat between these stages.
 Reheat allows to deliver more of the heat at a temperature close to the peak of the cycle (i.e. thermal efficiency increases).
-This requires the addition of another type of heat exchanger called a reheater.
-The use of the reheater involves splitting the turbine, i.e. use of a multistage turbine with a reheater.
+This requires the addition of another type of heat exchange called a reheated.
+The use of the reheated involves splitting the turbine, i.e. use of a multistage turbine with a reheated.
 It was observed that more than two stages of reheating are unnecessary, since the next stage increases the cycle efficiency only half as much as the preceding stage.

 High pressure and low pressure stages of the turbine are usually on the same shaft to drive a common generator, but they have separate cases.
-With a reheater (moisture separator-reheater – MSR), the flow is extracted after a partial expansion (point D), run back through the heat exchanger to heat it back up to the peak temperature (point E), and then passed to the low-pressure turbine.
+With a reheated (moisture separator-reheated – MSR), the flow is extracted after a partial expansion (point D), run back through the heat exchange to heat it back up to the peak temperature (point E), and then passed to the low-pressure turbine.
 The expansion is then completed in the low-pressure turbine from point E to point F.

 Extraction Turbine – Turbine with Steam Extraction

 Extraction type turbines are common in all applications.
 In some applications, when required, steam can be extracted from turbine before steam flowing through the last stage, named extraction turbine.
 As in back-pressure turbines, extracted steam can be used for many industrial processes or it can be used to improve the efficiency of thermodynamic cycle.
 The second case is usually known as the heat regeneration.